gabhaxball/haxball-tensorflow-example/README.md

 1. Create a `data/output` directory
 2. Create a `data/recs` directory and save your replays there
-3. Adjust `configs.json` to your needs
+3. Copy `configs.example.json` into `configs.json` and adjust according to your needs
 4. Prepare data with `npm run prepare`
 5. Train model with `npm run train`